-- When the physician feels it is necessary for the student to carry and selfadminister the medication, the physician shall provide written recommendations, to be attached to the signed parent permission form. - The parent or guardian must provide written permission for the student to selfadminister and carry the medication.
-Appropriate forms are available from the school office.

-- The child must demonstrate the ability to self-administer to the medication provider and school nurse or other school personnel. - The medication must come in the prescription container as put up by the pharmacist.
+- When the authorized health care professional feels it is necessary for the student to carry and self-administer the medication, the authorized health care professional shall provide written recommendations, to be attached to the signed parent permission form (not available for cannabis). - The parent or guardian must provide written permission for the student to self-administer and carry the medication.
+Appropriate forms are available from the school office. - The child must demonstrate the ability to self-administer to the medication provider and school nurse or other school personnel. - The medication must come in the prescription container as put up by the pharmacist.